–DC Bonus Book #11

 ———————–Justice League Europe #7

 ———————–Justice League Europe #8

 More great self-reflexivity as Booster and Beetle run-down the “JLI” comic book!
-The new double-gendered Dr. Fate and Huntress join the team!
+The new double-gendered Dr. Fate (a merger of Eric Strauss and Linda Strauss) and Huntress join the team!
 The JLA and JLE then team-up in Eastern Europe against a horde of zombies controlled by both Dr. Irwin Teasdale (who wants revenge against his former employer) and the Grey Man (who wants to rule the cosmos).
 After growing to size of Godzilla, the Grey Man squashes Teasdale like a bloody bug and is set to do the same to the JLA and JLE until the Spectre and both the Lords of Order and Lords of Chaos come to destroy him.

 - COLLIN COLSHER: Dick mentions, in The New Titans #55, that he was Robin for a whopping twelve years.
-We may be in Year Twelve now, but Dick was Robin for about five years.
+We may be in Year Twelve now, but Dick was Robin for about four years.
 Also, someone in the issue mentions that he “thinks” Jason died a week or so ago.
 He thinketh incorrectly.
-It’s been longer than that. ↩
+It’s been longer than that.↩

 - MARVofSINCITY: The Question #26 doesn’t include Batman, but it takes place now and features the Riddler and Commissioner Gordon.
 This issue is the first time Riddler’s original last name of Nashton (before he changed it to Nigma) is revealed for the Modern Age.↩